Top Online Pediatric Nurse Practitioner Programs

 Pediatric nurse practitioners (PNPs) play a vital role in the lives of infants, children, adolescents, and young adults in diagnosing and treating acute and chronic illnesses and well-visit checkups and preventive care.
 PNPs also seek to meet their patients’ physiological and psychological needs and help parents and families properly care for their children and infants for optimal health and well-being.

 Distance-based PNP programs typically offer online coursework, flexibility in course load and time to completion, and a minimal number of required campus visits.
-Preceptorships are usually completed local to the student.
+Preceptorships are usually completed locally to the student.

 Should you find a missing program or factual error, please contact us to bring it to our attention.